How can businesses set up and accept recurring payments from customers?

 Cons

-Square is an all-round payments solution from the US, offering merchants both in-person and remote payment methods for customers.
-You can choose to use card machines, a virtual terminal (over-the-phone transactions), cash register software, payment links, an online store or email invoicing software.
+Square is an all-round payments solution, offering merchants both in-person and remote payment methods.
+You can choose to use card machines, a virtual terminal (over-the-phone transactions), point of sale software, payment links, an online store or email invoicing software.

 The Square Invoices module allows you to create recurring payments.
-When the customer clicks on the invoice, they are taken to an online payment page.
-There, they will be asked to enter their card details to set up recurring payments from the debit or credit card.
-Direct Debit is not possible in this system.
+On the invoice, customers can click to a web page where they enter card details to set up recurring payments from the debit or credit card.
+Direct Debit is not possible with this system.

-There is also a standalone Subscriptions section in the Square web portal, where you can create plans and send links to customers so they can subscribe online.
+There is also a standalone Subscriptions section in the Square web portal, where you can create plans and send links to customers for subscribing online.

 As the payment is made by card, there is no geographical limitation.
-All Visa, Mastercard and American Express cards are accepted at the same rate via Invoices: 2.5%, or 1.4% + 25p for domestic and 2.5% + 25p for non-UK cards via payment links.
+All Visa, Mastercard and American Express cards are accepted at the same rate via invoices: 2.5%.
+Payment links have separate fees for domestic cards (1.4% + 25p) and non-UK cards (2.5% + 25p).

 Card transactions | Invoices: 2.5% Payment links: 1.4% + 25p–2.5% + 25p |